It is a magical blend of world class music, wonderful people and a magnificent setting.

 In 2005 Westben presented the original musical Rapunzel by Brian Finley and Ken Tizzard and in 2006 the two created The Little Match Girl Messiah and in 2010 The Selfish Giant.
 In 2008 Brian Finley and Michael Nitsch created The Magic Ornament and in 2012 Westben premiered John Burge and Eugene Benson's opera The Auction.

-The tradition of exceptional performances in an extraordinary setting continues at Westben in 2015 with the opening of the Clock Tower Cultural Centre in downtown Campbellford.
+In partnership with the Trent Hills Municipality, Westben moved into the Clock Tower Cultural Centre in downtown Campbellford in 2015.
 This newly renovated historic building is the new home of the Westben year round Box Office, music library, costume storage and rehearsal rooms with an intimate performance space.